teamcons/Edgereact-main/README.md

 **Usage:**
 > .\hotcorner.ps1 what where reactivity sensitivity

-Defaults are topleft overview 400 30
+Known bug: Sometimes the script gets stuck.
+Focus the terminal, hit enter, to unstuck it Defaults are topleft overview 400 30
 See below for details

+OR

 You can double-click hotcorner.exe, but
 -It tends to be flagged as virus
 -It then runs with the defaults
 -You need the task manager to stop it
+-It is more reliable however

-You can generate a hotcorner.exe yourself with your own defaults by -editing hotcorner.ps1 (the param block)
+You can generate a hotcorner.exe yourself with your own defaults by -editing hotcorner.ps1 (the param block at start sets the defaults) -installing ps2exe
--installing ps2exe
+> Install-Module -Name ps2exe

 -running build.ps1
+> ./build.ps1

 ### Arguments :